zarino/intro-to-git/intro-to-git.md

 ## Showing what’s changed

 * Git is all about commits.
+They’re awesome.
+Even really more awesome.

 * A commit is a discrete little bundle of:
    * Changes to lines in files, or additions/deletions of whole files